ZimboPro/cargo-prepublish/README.md

 ## Limitations

-* The Cargo.toml file structure might change.
-A backup file will be made though just in case.
+* Scattered array of tables (tables are reordered by default byt toml_edit)
-* Similar to the previous, any comments will most likely be lost.
+* ~~Similar to the previous, any comments will most likely be lost.~~ Toml_edit is now used and it retains the comments

 ## Contributions